Dry-web-roda for Rails Developers Part II (Persistence)

 delete, but you can create your custom ones by following the commands guide.

 Repository.
-Repository works as the main interface to interact with our Database.
+The repository works as the primary interface to interact with our database.

 repositories inside the

 til_web, which would use auto_register from